openslice/io.openslice.main/doc/architecture/osom.md

 All services in "Order Complete" are in a status:

-1. Depending on the result the service S_A is either ACTIVE or TERMINATED
+1. Depending on the result the service S_A is either ACTIVE or INACTIVE or TERMINATED
-2. The Status of ORDER O1 is also updated to COMPLETED or FAILED
+2. The Status of ORDER O1 is also updated to COMPLETED  or PARTIAL (in case we have some services running) or FAILED (in cases we have errors)

 A Service follows the states as defined in TMF638 Service Inventory specification: